AdobeDocs/experience-manager-cloud-service.en/help/overview/what-is-new-and-different.md

    * Mostly maintenance, including the latest bug-fixes and security updates.

      As changes are applied regularly the impact is incremental, reducing the impact on your service.

-     >[!NOTE]
-     >To learn more about AEM push updates, see the whitepaper on [Adobe Experience Manager as a Cloud Service Continuous Delivery Model.](https://fieldreadiness-adobe.highspot.com/items/5ea322e1c714336c23b32599#2)

 * **New Feature updates**